Observation of a Novel Charge Density Wave Superstructure in Monolayer 1T-$VS_{2}$ at Room Temperature and its Evolution in Multilayers: RESULTS

-The angle-integrated valence band (VB) photoemission spectra of an ensemble of VS\textsubscript{2} flakes taken using He-I photons (21.2 eV) are shown in Fig. 6(b).
-The VB spectrum is dominated by the states arising mainly from the hybridized V 3d - S 3p orbitals.
-The origin of the main prominent feature, located at the Fermi level (marked I), is mainly due to vanadium d\textsuperscript{1} electrons, consistent with earlier experiments ~\cite{Mulazzi}.
-The feature at 1.9 eV (marked II) is due to the sulfur $p$ states.
+The Figure 6(b) shows VB spectrum dominated by the states arising mainly from the hybridized V $3d$ - S $3p$ orbitals in agreement with our ResPES analysis.
+The overall structure remains essentially the same, except for the feature marked by V. The origin of the main prominent feature, located at the Fermi level (marked I), is mainly due to vanadium d\textsuperscript{1} electrons, consistent with earlier experiments ~\cite{Mulazzi}.
+The feature at 1.9 eV (marked II) is due to the V $3d$ localized states.
 The broad feature appearing at around 5.6 eV (marked III) is due to the non-bonding states of this hybridization, while its bonding states appear at around 7.6 eV (marked IV).
-A small bump around 10 eV (marked V) is likely due to surface contamination~\cite{Dalai}.
+A small bump around 10 eV (marked V) is likely due to small surface contamination~\cite{Dalai}.
 The inset of Figure 6(b) provides a closer view of the intensity changes at the Fermi level compared to the intensity of the Au-Fermi edge.
 The important contributors to the properties of these many layers of TMDC are the states (I) at the Fermi level, which are quite small compared to those of II and III features because of the lower photoionization cross section in UV photons.
 Absence of a finite gap at the Fermi level corroborates its metallic character as reported by us earlier ~\cite{Pal}.